tahvili/Arezue-Backend/README.md

-# DSC-backend
+# Arezue - Recruitment App - Backend
-This is the repo solely for the backend of our DSC-arezue project
+This is the repo solely for the backend of our Arezue - Recruitment App - Backend project

 ## Main Backend developer
 - daffychuy [https://github.com/daffychuy]